GilaCMS/docs/source/api-db.md

 ```

-### value ()
+### getOptions ()
-Runs a query and returns the value of the first column of the first row of the results.
+Returns an associative array using the first column as keys, and the second column as values.

 **Parameters**
 - $q:string The query.